Naman2013/naman-resume-2012/README.md

 You may also provide any address provided as an argument to the long form of the build command.

-`rimraf dist && apiEnv=ANY-ENVIRONMENT-LOCATION webpack -p --progress`
+`rimraf dist && apiUrl=ANY-ENVIRONMENT-LOCATION apiPortNumber=SOME-PORT-NUMBER webpack -p --progress`

+####apiUrl
+---

+The base url that you wish to map all api calls to.
+The build process will rewrite all references to `/api/` or `/dev-sse/` to this base url for you.

+####apiPortNumber
+---

+The port number you provide here will be appended to any generic API calls.

 ### Common libraries and tools
 ---